LukasZahradnik/PyNeuraLogic/docs/database_deep_learning.rst

 .. code-block:: python

     queries = DBSource(
-        "is_mutagenic",
+        "mutagenic",
         "molecule",
         ["molecule_id"],
         value_column="mutagenic",
         value_mapper=lambda value: 1 if value == "yes" else 0
     )

-Since our task is to determine the mutagenicity, let's give our queries proper naming, i.e., *is_mutagenic*, that is more self-explaining (and can be more understandable by other team members).
+Since our task is to determine the mutagenicity, let's give our queries proper naming, i.e., *mutagenic*, that is more self-explaining (and can be more understandable by other team members).
 Let's put everything together and create a connection with some compatible driver (such as psycopg2 or MariaDB) and create a logic dataset.
 With just those few lines of code, we have managed to create a dataset in the logic representation (relations)